 MATH 024.
 Modern Business Mathematics.
-Mathematics for business world, including functions, math of finance, and rates of change.
-Applications to economics and business will be emphasized throughout the use of case studies.
+Mathematics for business world, including functions, math of finance, linear programming and rates of change.
+Applications to economics and business will be emphasized throughout.
 Prerequisite: MATH 009 or three years of high school math that includes two years of algebra and one year of geometry; completion of ELM requirement and the Intermediate Algebra Diagnostic Test.
 3 units.